sunpy/sunpy/docs/dev_guide/pr_review_procedure.rst

 * `sunpy.sunpy (Azure Pipelines) <https://dev.azure.com/sunpy/sunpy/_build>`_: Runs our test suite on all three operating systems.
   There are 10 separate checks for this.

-* `codecov/patch (CodeCov) <https://codecov.io/gh/sunpy/sunpy/>`_: Checks how many lines of the code lack test coverage for the submitted code.
+* `codecov/patch (CodeCov) <https://codecov.io/gh/sunpy/sunpy/>`_: Checks how many lines of the code lack test coverage for the submitted code in the pull request.

 * `codecov/project (CodeCov) <https://codecov.io/gh/sunpy/sunpy/>`_: Checks how many lines of the code lack test coverage in sunpy overall.

 It is common to see some of these checks fail.
-This can be happen to due a change that has broken a test or a remote server that we use has failed.
+This can be happen due to a change that has broken a test (should be fixed) or a remote server has failed (might have to wait for it to come back).
-Therefore it is important to check why a task failed and if has a pre-existing issue, it can be safe to ignore on that pull request.
+Therefore it is important to check why a task failed and if has a pre-existing issue, it can be safe to ignore a failing check on that pull request.
 However, you should try to ensure that as many checks pass before merging.

 Understanding Azure Pipelines